8BitPlus/BitPlus/docs/PLUGIN_CREATION.md

 	- Manages everything for your plugin
 * Injected files
 	- Is injected by Main plugin file
-	- Contains callbacks/things that actually interract with the game whilst it runs.
+	- Contains callbacks/things that actually interact with the game whilst it runs.

 ### How do I write a plugin?